 Our Governance Guidelines provide for separation of the roles of Chair of the Board and Chief Executive Officer.
-Both these positions are currently held by Curtis A. Sampson while he serves as the Interim Chief Executive Officer.
-The position of Vice Chair of the Board is currently held by Roger H. D. Lacey.
-Concurrent with Mr. Sampson's appointment as Interim Chief Executive Officer, the Company's Board of Directors approved establishing an "Office of the Chair" comprised of Mr. Sampson, Mr. Lacey and Edwin C. Freeman, with Mr. Freeman serving full-time and Mr. Sampson and Mr. Lacey each serving primarily in a part-time, role.
-This structure enables the Chair, in collaboration with other non-employee directors, to have an active role in setting agendas and establishing Board priorities and procedures.
+Both these positions are currently held by Curtis A. Sampson, however, while he serves as the Interim Chief Executive Officer.
+The position of Vice Chair of the Board is currently held by Roger H.D.
+Lacey.
+Concurrent with Mr. Sampson's appointment as Interim Chief Executive Officer, the Company's Board of Directors approved establishing an "Office of the Chair" comprised of Mr. Sampson, Mr. Lacey and Chief Financial Officer Edwin C. Freeman, with Mr. Freeman serving full-time and Mr. Sampson and Mr. Lacey each serving primarily in a part-time role.
+On April 25, 2014, the Company announced that effective as of the date of the 2014 Annual Meeting, Mr. Lacey will succeed Mr. C. Sampson as Interim Chief Executive Officer, and Mr. Sampson will return to his role as non-executive Board Chair.

-Board's Role in Managing Risk
+B oard's Role in Managing Risk

 In general, management is responsible for the day-to-day management of the risks the Company faces, while the Board, acting as a whole and through the Audit Committee, has responsibility for oversight of risk management.
 In its risk oversight role, the Board has the responsibility to satisfy itself that the risk management processes designed and implemented by management are adequate and functioning as designed.
-Member of senior management attend the regular meetings of the Board and are available to address questions and concerns raised by the Board related to risk management.
+Members of senior management attend the regular meetings of the Board are available to address questions and concerns raised by the Board related to risk management.
 In addition, our Board regularly discusses with management, the Company's independent registered public accounting firm and the internal auditor, identified major risk exposures, their potential financial impact on the Company, and steps that could be taken to manage these risks.